SaltedZyque/Lab3-Intensity-transformation/README.md

-# Lab 3 - Intensity Transformation and Spatial Filtering
+# Lab 3 - Intensity Transformations
-*_Peter Cheung, version 1.0, 1 Feb 2024_*

-This lab session aims to demonstrate the topics covered in Lectures 4 and 5 using Matlab.
-The choice of Matlab is driven by their excellent set of functions included in the Image Processing Toolbox.
-As Design Engineers, it is more important for you to understand the principles and then use ready-made libraries to perform processing on visual data, than to write low-level code to implement the algorithms.

-Clone this repo to your laptop and do all your work using your local copy.
-Remember to keep a log of your work in your repo.

-## Task 1 - Contrast enhancement with function imadjust
+## 1 - Contrast Enhancement with imadjust

-### Importing an image
+### Import

-Check what is on image file *_breastXray.tif_* stored in the assets folder and read the image data into the matrix *_f_*, and display it:
+Look at info of image and read image data into a matrix *f*

 ```
 clear all